William Holmes à Court, 5th Baron Heytesbury

 William Leonard Frank Holmes à Court, 5th Baron Heytesbury of Heytesbury (17 April 1906 – 27 November 1971) was a British landowner and peer, serving as a Member of the House of Lords from 1949 until 1971.

 Early life

-The son of Leonard Holmes à Court, 4th Baron Heytesbury, and his wife Sybil Mary Morris, a daughter of Captain Frank B. Morris, the young Holmes à Court was educated at Pembroke College, Cambridge.
+The only son of Leonard Holmes à Court, 4th Baron Heytesbury, and his wife Sybil Mary Morris, a daughter of Captain Frank Bird Morris, the young Holmes à Court was educated at Pembroke College, Cambridge.

 Career

 Holmes à Court succeeded as the 5th Baron Heytesbury of Heytesbury, and as a baronet, on 2 February 1949.
 He was a member of the House of Lords from then until his death in 1971.

 Personal life

-On 11 May 1926, Holmes à Court married Beryl Crawford, a daughter of Dr Albert Edward Bredin Crawford.
+On 11 May 1926, Holmes à Court married Beryl Bredin Crawford, a daughter of Dr Albert Edward Bredin Crawford.
 They had an only child, Francis Holmes à Court, 6th Baron Heytesbury (1931–2004), who in 1971 succeeded to the peerage and baronetage.